 Pulmonary (lung) disease is now understood to impact most Sjogren’s patients, including many without obvious pulmonary symptoms.
 While most studies estimate a lung disease prevalence of 9-24%, these percentages are generally based on studies of symptomatic patients.
-Moderate, or even severe, interstitial lung disease may be present in asymptomatic patients (89).
+In a series of 51 unselected Sjogren's patients, 41 % overall (and 34 % of never-smokers) met the GOLD criteria for COPD.
+(158) Moderate, or even severe, interstitial lung disease may be present in asymptomatic patients (89).
 CT scan abnormalities are found in 30-65% of asymptomatic patients, including many with no or mild symptoms.
-(47, 54, 102) These findings have led some experts to question the wisdom of only screening patients with symptoms, because early identification and treatment improves outcomes (54, 89, 150).
+(47, 54, 102) These findings have led some experts to question the wisdom of only screening patients with symptoms, because early identification and treatment improves outcomes (54, 89, 150, 158)

 Small fiber neuropathies (SFNs).

 “Painful small fiber neuropathy is the most common type of neuropathy in autoimmune patients, including SS (Sjogren’s).” ~ Vivino et al, (p.155) (151)